rmcsharry/metabase-deploy/heroku_guide.md

 If this reports the keys cannot be written, then they were not correctly added to the Heroku settings.
 See the Problems section at the end.

 ## How can I test that the steps in the worker script will work?
-See (2) just above - since you are now in a bash shell on a one-off dyno of the Heroku app, at this point you can manually test the worker by copying and pasting each line of the worker script.
+See (2) just above - since you are now in a bash shell on a one-off dyno of epmeta, at this point you can  manually test each worker step by copying and pasting each line of the worker script.

+You can also (from your local machine) use theHeroku toolbelt to execute the entire worker:

+    heroku run ./bin/copyprod --app <heroku app name here>

 Note that although the dyno is destroyed when you exit the steps are real - they will really create a backup file on production, copy it across and recreate the copy on Heroku.